-- 8. Under both the notified and BHT's Stage 2 proposals, up to 19 residential units could be established on the Site.
-This is a doubling of the number of residential units that I assessed for the Site in my Stage 1 Report. - 9.
-I am aware of several development proposals in the surrounding area that will have an effect on traffic volumes on the road network.
-These include the Arrowtown Lifestyle Retirement Village on a site adjacent to The Hills Golf Course on McDonnell Road as well as the Arrow South and Willowburn developments on the other side of McDonnell Road from the Golf Course.
-However, I expect that the primary effect of these developments will be an increase in traffic using McDonnell Road and are unlikely to have any noticeable effects on Hogans Gully Road. - 10.
-Noting the above, my evidence will address the following: - (a) the transportation considerations arising from the proposed zoning of the land, including in particular the effects of the changes since the Stage 1 Report was prepared and specifically the proposal to accommodate up to 20 residential units on the Site rather than the 10 units sought in the Stage 1 submission1; - (b) the existing traffic environment, including existing activities on and around the Site; - (c) the anticipated future transportation environment with the approved/consented developments in the vicinity of the Site, including those mentioned above;
+- 7. I prepared the transportation assessment (Stage 1 Report) that accompanied BHT's submission on Stage 1 of the Proposed District Plan (PDP) (Submission 443).
+A copy of my Stage 1 Report is attached. - 8.
+BHT's Stage 1 submission sought a Residential Lifestyle zoning for the Site, whereas a WBLP zoning is now sought with a minimum lot size of 2500m2 and an overall average lot size of 1 hectare. - 9.
+The difference between the Stage 1 proposal (in respect of which my earlier Stage 1 Report was prepared) and the present Stage 2 proposal, as relevant to transportation issues, is that under the WBLP zone eight residential lots could be developed on the Site compared with four lots under the Stage 1 proposal. - 10.
+Other external changes in the vicinity of the Site since the Stage 1 Report was prepared that potentially affect transport considerations include the development of the Arrowtown Lifestyle Retirement Village on land adjacent to the Site, the Arrow South Special Zone and Willowburn developments on the other side of McDonnell Road from the Site as well as the PDP proposal by Trojan Helmet Limited (THL) for a Resort Zone for the Hills Golf course. - 11.
+Noting the above, my evidence will address the following: - (a) the transportation considerations arising from the proposed zoning of the Site, including in particular the effects of the changes since the Stage 1 Report was prepared and specifically the proposal to accommodate up to eight residential units on the Site rather than the four units sought in the Stage 1 submission. - (b) the existing traffic environment, including existing activities on and around the Site. - (c) The anticipated future transportation environment with the approved/consented developments in the vicinity of the Site, including those mentioned above.